 Lamination and Encapsulation are two different ways of applying a plastic coating to paper or card.
 However what most people call lamination is actually encapsulation.

 When you cover a sheet of paper in plastic so that there is a lip going all the way around it, making the whole sheet water tight you are Encapsulating.

 On the other hand when you put a very thin layer of plastic on which has no lip, it is Lamination.
 Lamination is not water tight because moisture can get into the paper through the unsealed edges.
-However because it is so thin it is used to give printing a high gloss on really matt finish, without making the paper thick to fold or score.
+However, because it is so thin it is used to give printing a high gloss on really matt finish.
+Furthermore, it dose not make the paper too thick to fold or score.
 Indeed the only way the untrained eye can recognise if a sheet of paper is laminated, is if they rip the corner of the sheet.
 Only that way can you see the layer of plastic.

 Please call today on 01646 682676 to speak to our printing experts about your lamination or encapsulation project.
 Alternatively follow this link to send us a message.